Sunday, 27 March 2016

 The crews of the flotilla were looked upon with disdain, almost as pirates.
 Such an action as torpedoing passing vessels from the concealment of the sea was seen as unethical and cowardly.
 By this time, they had already sunk over 2,500 allied ships.

-In order to block the Bruges canal entrance, Keyes perfected a plan to use retired mining vessels: HMS Thetis, Iphignia and Intrepid, which would become ‘blockships’ by scuttling.
+In order to block the Bruges canal entrance, Keyes perfected a plan to use retired mining vessels: HMS Thetis, Iphigenia and Intrepid, which would become ‘blockships’ by scuttling.
 A storming of the Mole by means of HMS Vindictive with the aid of two Mersey ferries, HMS Iris II and HMS Daffodil would provide the diversion needed.

 In the meantime, two submarines loaded with explosives would breach the Mole wall, providing access to the Bruges canal.
 Behind the resultant smokescreen, Vindictive would offload 200 royal marines who would disable the gun emplacements lining the Mole.
 The three blockships would also be scuttled in place, closing off the Bruges canal.